open-feature/ofep/OFEP-sdk-e2e-test-strategy.md

 ## In-memory provider

+In-memory provider should be bundled with SDK and must not have any unique external dependencies, other than the ones coming from SDK itself.
+While it mainly serves SDK testing, SDK consumers may use it for their use cases.
+Hence, the packaging, naming and access modifiers must be set appropriately.

-I am proposing following features for the in-memory provider,
+With this background, I am proposing following features for the in-memory provider,

 - Flag structure definition will be based on test requirements and must be minimal
 - Provider is initiated with a pre-defined set of flags provided to constructor
 - EvaluationContext support should be provided through callbacks/lambda expressions to minimize implementation
 - Must provide SDK contract implementations where needed (ex:- consider `NoOpProvider` [7])
 - Must continue to support new spec enhancements.
 For example, support for events
-- Test provider and related implementations should reside under a testing package [8] [9]

 ### References